Sadie Jones

 Sadie Jones (born 1967) is an English writer and novelist best known for her award-winning debut novel, The Outcast (2008).

 Early years

-Jones was raised in London, the daughter of Evan Jones, a Jamaican-born poet and scriptwriter, who worked with director Joseph Losey on several projects and Joanna Jones, an actor.
+Jones was raised in London, the daughter of Evan Jones, a Jamaican-born poet and scriptwriter, who worked with director Joseph Losey on several projects, and Joanna Jones, an actor.
 Born and brought up in World's End, a district in Chelsea, Sadie Jones was educated at the Godolphin and Latymer School, and Bath Technical College.

-After leaving school, Jones worked in video production and as a waitress, and travelled, before moving to Paris where she wrote the first of four unproduced scripts and a play, among other things, before her debut novel, The Outcast, was published.
+After leaving school, Jones worked in video production and as a waitress, and travelled, before moving to Paris, France, where she wrote the first of four unproduced scripts and a play, among other things, before her debut novel, The Outcast, was published in 2008.